ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-03-channels.md

 }
 ```

-Until confirmed Exchange A and Exchange B  list the new channel as pending channel.
+Until confirmed, Exchange A and Exchange B list the new channel as pending channel.
 ```shell
 $ lncli --rpcserver=localhost:10002 --no-macaroons pendingchannels --ticker=LTC
 {